-- 5.3.
+- 5.5.
 In December 2019 Full Council approved the formation of a Local Authority Trading Company (LATCo).
-Rosherville Limited. - 5.4.
-In February 2020 the Council set in place the internal governance framework relating to the LATCo.
-This incorporated the adoption of a Shareholders Agreement and the establishment of a Shareholder Group as an advisory group to the Leader of the Executive in providing oversight of the performance of the Rosherville Group in terms of its financial performance, governance and general accountability. - 5.5.
-During 2020/21 Rosherville Servicing Limited and Rosherville Property Development Limited were formed as subsidiary companies of Rosherville Limited.
-The Accounts and filing history for Rosherville Limited and its subsidiaries can be viewed at Companies House once filed in accordance with statutory requirements. - 5.6.
-Following the commencement of activity by the Rosherville Group in 2020/21, and in in conjunction with requirements of the CIPFA Code of Practice, Group Accounts are now presented in the Council's 2020/21 Statement of Accounts. - 5.7.
-As the majority of the Rosherville Group's financial activity has been with the Council, analysis has been undertaken to identify these transactions, and remove them for purposes of a consolidated Group position so that only external transactions for the Group as a whole are presented. - 5.8.
-The most notable items (when comparing the single-entity accounts of the Council to those of the Group) to draw readers' attention to are: - £4,880k recorded in capital additions relating to The Charter development. - The removal of transactions within Long-Term Debtors and Long-Term Investments reflecting the Council's investment in the Rosherville Group and forward funding passed from the Council to the Rosherville Group anticipated for repayment. - 5.10 It is anticipated that as activities of the Rosherville Group expand in future years, further disclosures will be presented both in the written narrative and specific Group Accounts sections.
+Rosherville Limited.
+During 2020/21 Rosherville Servicing Limited and Rosherville Property Development Limited were formed as subsidiary companies of Rosherville Limited. - 5.6.
+The Accounts and filing history for Rosherville Limited and its subsidiaries can be viewed at Companies House once filed in accordance with statutory requirements. - 5.7.
+In accordance with requirements of the CIPFA Code of Practice, Group Accounts are presented in the Council's 2021/22 Statement of Accounts. - 5.8.
+As the majority of the Rosherville Group's financial activity has been with the Council, analysis has been undertaken to identify these transactions, and remove them for purposes of a consolidated Group position so that only external transactions for the Group as a whole are presented. - 5.9.
+The most notable items (when comparing the single-entity accounts of the Council to those of the Group) to draw readers' attention to are: - £19,188k recorded in capital additions relating to The Charter development. - The removal of transactions within Long-Term Debtors and Long-Term Investments reflecting the Council's investment in the Rosherville Group and forward funding passed from the Council to the Rosherville Group anticipated for repayment.